Nyiko24/Youtube-Downloader/README.md

 Finally, the application is run with app.mainloop().

-9. This how the interface of the project looks like when you run it ¬
+9. This how the interface of the application looks like when you run it ¬
 ![YT1](https://github.com/Nyiko24/Youtube-Downloader/assets/114064061/f5291314-510d-4365-919b-594946aab895)